frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

 The essence of the design, as explained by *alee* is:

-1. Continue to provide the system profiles in files.
-These files will be parsed and stored in LDAP when an instance is created.
+1. Continue to distribute the system profiles in flat files.
+These files will be read and stored in LDAP when an instance is created.

 2. All profiles for an instance should live in LDAP.
 This makes it simple - no need to check to see if a profile is in LDAP or files